cozis/c2html/README.md

              const char *prefix, const char **error);

 ```
 Given a string containing C code, returns the highlighted version using HTML `<span>` tags.
+(You can find a complete description of what it does in `c2html.h`)

 For example, consider the following C code:
 ```c